Feedback For Hunches

 To Summarize The Problem

-We took a two fold approach to breakdown the problems we identified.
+I took a two fold approach to breakdown the problems we identified.

 problem area 01

-Hunches activity is hidden under deep navigation
+Hunches activity is buried four levels deep

 solution